FIRE Guide to Freelancer Protection

 • documentation and intelligence contributed privately and confidentially by freelance reporters.

-To vet the intelligence for fairness and accuracy, FIRE will use standard reporting methods, including rigorous sourcing and exculpatory interviews with outlets.
+To vet the intelligence for fairness and accuracy, FIRE is using standard reporting methods, including rigorous sourcing and exculpatory interviews with outlets and opportunities to comment.
 The evaluation will also be updated frequently to reflect changes in an outlet's liability practices, particularly improvements.

 • To the general public: a list of evaluated outlets on FIRE's website—and the criteria by which they are evaluated

-• To interested parties: the Red, Yellow, Green category associated with particular publishers or broadcasters, on written request
+• To interested parties (relevant grantmakers and non-participant journalists): the Red, Yellow, Green category associated with particular publishers or broadcasters, on written request

-• To participants (evaluated outlets, relevant grantmakers, and designated freelance reporters): the full detailed version of evaluations
+• To participants (designated freelance reporters): the full detailed version of evaluations

-Freelancers interested in participating in the FIRE Guide to Freelancer Protection by contributing intelligence to the project may apply below.
+Freelancers interested in participating in the FIRE Guide to Freelancer Protection by contributing intelligence to the project may apply below—or learn more here.

-FIRE Guide to Freelancer Protection may apply here.
+FIRE Guide to Freelancer Protection may learn more here and apply here.